 Palliative Care is, above all, not the same as hospice, or intended only for the end-of-life scenarios.
 Conversely, hospice is a type of palliative care, but only for a special population —those considered terminally ill having a life-expectancy of six months or less.
 Palliative Care, on the other hand, can be delivered as an extension of support at any time in the course of a serious illness, and can be provided alongside other modalities of treatment, even curative or advanced treatments, in any setting, whether a hospital, nursing home, assisted-living, foster care or the patient’s home.

-When the doctor or healthcare team says the all-too-familiar “there is nothing more that can be done,” and you think that is true, be assured that is when Palliative Care shines as the team is ready to help the patient and family meet their goals and needs.
+When the doctor or healthcare team says the all-too-familiar “there is nothing more that can be done,” and you think that is true, be assured that another team of Palliative Care, is ready to help the patient and family meet their goals and needs.

 Palliative Care is not a pain clinic.
 A pain clinic deals only with pain and frequently utilizes procedures to effectively treat the pain.
 While Palliative Care is definitely focused on treating pain, it also addresses other significant symptoms (such as nausea, vomiting, constipation, and shortness of breath, to name a few) for those with advanced, serious illness, as well as non-symptom concerns of the patient, including the patient’s goals for care, and assuring advance directives are either introduced or completed with assistance.

 Palliative Care is not about doing a procedure to a patient, but rather is better seen as an approach of care occurring together with the patient.
 I have discovered that, each person wants to know and understand, and to be known and understood; this requires getting to know the patient as a person.
 It has been said that the most important medical instrument in Palliative Care is a chair—used to sit down and get to know the patient individually to assist in planning his or her path.
 In other words, Palliative Care centers the patient in his or her healthcare journey.